earlruby/garden-of-d-lights/README.md

 You also need to provide power to the Arduino itself.
 When programming the Arduino, the Arduino gets all of the power it needs from the USB cable.
 When you're done programming it still needs to get power from somewhere.
 I usually take an old USB cable, cut it in half, and connect the USB connector's red and black power wires directly to the power supply's red and black power wires.
 When I'm done programming the Arduino I just replace the USB cable that connects my laptop to the Arduino with the cable from the power supply to the Arduino.
+(Check the control box pictures below for examples.)

-Refer to the [Adafruit NeoPixel Überguide Basic Connections page](https://learn.adafruit.com/adafruit-neopixel-uberguide/basic-connections) for wiring details.
+Refer to the [Adafruit NeoPixel Überguide Basic Connections page](https://learn.adafruit.com/adafruit-neopixel-uberguide/basic-connections) for more wiring details.

 ## Testing NeoPixels

 To test a strip I attach the NeoPixel signalling wire to pin 0 on the Arduino and run the [neopixel-test-single-strand.ino](neopixel-test-single-strand/neopixel-test-single-strand.ino) code.
 This code is set up for (1) 150 LED NeoPixel strip (a 5m strip with 30 LEDs/m).
-If that doesn't match what you have just modify the constants to match what you're using.
-If it works you should see blue light pulse through the entire strip, as shown in the video below:
+If that doesn't match what you have just modify the constants at the beginning of the code block to match what you're using.
+If it works you should see colored light pulses down the entire strip, as shown in the video below:

 https://github.com/user-attachments/assets/c9fe2f5a-4bad-4f09-89c5-01fa240ad479